angeliasterling/one-click-hugo-cms/site/content/post/self-publishing-setting-your-book-price.md

 ---
-title: "Self Publishing: Setting Your Book Price"
+title: "Self Publishing: Setting Your Paperback Book Price"
 date: 2022-03-23T01:20:00.000Z
 description: Use the following tools to determine how much it's going to cost to print your book so you can properly price your book and make money.